whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 The first requirement is to have the attitude that, when someone lets you down, they are a _good person making a mistake_, not a bad person being themselves.
 Trust that they want to show up in a good way and just don't know how -- there's something they're missing, but if they could see it, they would grow and show up well.

-Some people are so stuck that they don't grow even with constructive feedback, and you may need to set boundaries and not allow their hurtful behavior in your life anymore.
+Some people are so stuck that they don't grow even with repeated respectful feedback, and you may need to set boundaries and not allow their hurtful behavior in your life anymore.
 But if someone acts hurtfully and you start with the attitude that they're "bad," they will be resistant to any feedback that you offer.

-Trusting in a person's inherent goodness helps me recognize that everything in life is a skill that can be practiced without guilt or shame.
+Trusting in people's inherent goodness helps me see that everything in life is a skill that can be practiced without guilt or shame.

 #### Practice Makes Progress